DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040 DVI/DVI & OBS Weather Station/README.md

 - ![Screenshot_2023-05-12_08-27-44](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/2623a372-945e-4ac0-979d-1bf3a2b1e796)

 This is just a demonstration of using the Feather DVI + HDMI Capture + OBS.
-You can use this method to create practically any combination of data sources you want without resorting to a huge MQTT or python Requests project.
+You can use this method to create practically any combination of data sources you want.
 It takes a while to manually place elements and text labels where you want using X/Y coordinates.
 This can really extend the possibilities of what Circuit Python is capable of heading into the future.